Haycock Creek (Tohickon Creek tributary)

-Haycock Creek is a tributary of the Tohickon Creek in Bucks County, Pennsylvania in the United States and is part of the Delaware River watershed.
+Haycock Creek is a tributary of the Tohickon Creek in Bucks County, Pennsylvania, United States, and is part of the Delaware River watershed.

 History

 The area surrounding Haycock Creek was first inhabited by the Lenape people.
 After the arrival of Europeans, the first to purchase land in the area was John Anderson.
 The first settler was Edward McCarty who purchased land from Thomas and John Penn.
 Descendants of McCarty occupied mostly the Nockamixon Township side of Haycock Creek.
 The Frankenfield family were early landowners on the Haycock Township side.
 As early as 1742 Jesuit fathers from Goshenhoppen began to hold services at McCarty's house and continued until 1798 when the Saint John the Baptist parish was established, the first Catholic Church was built for $150 on land donated by Edward McCarty's nephew John.
 The current building was constructed in 1854.

 Statistics

 Haycock Creek's GNIS (United States Geological Survey) identification number is 1209301, its Pennsylvania Department of Conservation and Natural Resources identification number is 03154.
 The stream is about 5 mi long, has a watershed of 9.88 sqmi, and meets its confluence in Lake Nockamixon at the Tohickon Creek's 11.20 river mile.